Do you have frozen bananas languishing in your freezer? Use them to make this amazing one-bowl brown butter banana bread.

 How to Freeze Bananas

 Freezing bananas is the best way to save them once they are past their prime and covered in black spots.
-Save them for making banana bread or smoothies.
+Save them for making banana bread or this Strawberry Banana Smoothie.

 To freeze bananas, peel the bananas and break them into large chunks.
 Place the chunks on a parchment paper-lined baking sheet and freeze for one hour.
 Transfer the frozen bananas to an airtight container or freezer bag, label with the contents and date, and return the bananas to the freezer until you are ready to make banana bread.